influxdata/docs-v2/content/influxdb/cloud-dedicated/admin/custom-partitions/partition-templates.md

 Each template part is limited to 200 bytes in length.
 Anything longer will be truncated at 200 bytes and appended with `#`.

+### Partition key size limit

+With the truncation of template parts, the maximum length of a partition key is 1,607 bytes (1.57 KiB).

 ### Reserved keywords